juandjara/pressunto/README.md

 To contribute to this project, create a fork under your name, write you changes to a branch with a name relating your changes and send a Pull Request.
 You can read a more detailed guide [here](https://github.com/MarcDiethelm/contributing/blob/master/README.md).

 Changes to the linter configuration and other architectural details and preferences (tabs, spaces, semicolons) won't be accepted without a strong argument but every PR will be read and discussed.

+## Why the name "Pressunto" ?
+It's a wordplay between "Press" from "Wordpress" and "presunto", a word in spanish and portuguese.
+I'm from Spain and I like portuguese words and "presunto" means "ham" in portuguese and "alleged" in spanish, so I made a joke many times with that to my friends.